mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-For the purposes of fleet combat, combatants are assembled in close formation, creating a ‘plane of battle’ against an opposing fleet.
-The term hails back to the age of sail, in which oceangoing naval ships would form a ‘line of battle’, which was intended to prevent friendly fire.
+For the purposes of fleet combat, combatants are assembled in close formation, creating a ‘plane of battle' against an opposing fleet.
+The term hails back to the age of sail, in which oceangoing naval ships would form a ‘line of battle', which was intended to prevent friendly fire.
 In three-dimensional space combat, the notion of a plane represents the ships of a fleet occupying positions in space roughly equidistant